Learning to Rank for Multiple Retrieval-Augmented Models through Iterative Utility Maximization: Introduction

 \section{Introduction}

-Search engines have been mainly designed to serve people by delivering relevant results for each search query.
+Search engines have been designed mainly to serve people by providing relevant results for search queries.
 They are typically trained at scale using learning-to-rank methods with implicit feedback gathered and refined over time through user interactions \citep{10.1145/2568388.2568413, 10.1145/3018661.3018699, 4292009}.
-With the rise of large language models (LLMs) in recent years, along with their user-friendly interfaces such as chat capabilities, many users now use them for a wide range of tasks \citep{caramancion2024largelanguagemodelsvs}.
-Extensive studies have shown that LLMs often face challenges in tasks that require external knowledge, especially when that knowledge is rapidly changing or evolving \citep{kilt, reml}.
-One approach to address this limitation is to enhance LLMs by retrieving information from external knowledge sources, a technique known as retrieval-augmented generation (RAG) \citep{rag, asai2023selfrag, fid}.
-This marks a paradigm shift in the current landscape, where humans interact primarily with LLMs, while the LLMs themselves rely on search engines as their source of external information \citep{reml, kim2024retrievalenhancedmachinelearningsynthesis, urag}.
+These systems often use personalization to deliver more tailored and effective search results for users \cite{5941815, 10.1145/1321440.1321515}.
+With the recent rise of large language models (LLMs), along with their user-friendly chat interfaces, many users now use them for a wide range of tasks \citep{caramancion2024largelanguagemodelsvs}.
+Extensive studies have shown that LLMs often face challenges in tasks that require external knowledge in rapidly changing or evolving environments \citep{kilt, reml}.
+One method to address this limitation is to enhance LLMs by retrieving information from a knowledge source, a technique known as retrieval-augmented generation (RAG) \citep{rag, asai2023selfrag, fid}.
+This marks a paradigm shift in the current landscape, where humans interact primarily with LLMs, while LLMs rely on search engines to retrieve external information \citep{reml, kim2024retrievalenhancedmachinelearningsynthesis, urag}.

+With this paradigm shift, it is crucial to develop methods for optimizing and personalizing search engines to better serve their new users: the LLMs that depend on them.
+This need is further highlighted by prior work showing significant differences between the information preferences of humans and RAG agents \citep{erag}.
+In addition, different LLMs may have different information needs.
+For example, smaller LMs with limited reasoning capabilities might prefer supporting documents that provide explicit information, while more powerful LLMs can infer details even when the information is stated vaguely.
+Given these variations, optimizing engines to address the unique requirements of different LLMs is essential.